Samuel Johnson's literary criticism: Poetry

 Johnson's literature, especially his Lives of the Poets series, is marked by various opinions on what would make a poetic work excellent.
 He believed that the best poetry relied on contemporary language, and he disliked the use of decorative or purposefully archaic language.
 In particular, he was suspicious of John Milton's language, whose blank verse would mislead later poets, and could not stand the poetic language of Thomas Gray.
 On Gray, Johnson wrote, "Gray thought his language more poetical as it was more remote from common use".

-Johnson would sometimes write parodies of poetry that he felt was poorly done; one such example is his translation of Euripides's play, Medea in a parody of one poet's style alongside of his version of how the play should be translated.
+Johnson would sometimes write parodies of poetry that he felt was poorly done; one such example is his translation of Euripides's play, Medea in a parody of one poet's style alongside his version of how the play should be translated.
 His greatest complaint was the overuse of obscure allusion found in works like Milton's Lycidas, and he preferred poetry that could be easily read.
 In addition to his views on language, Johnson believed that a good poem would incorporate new and unique imagery.

 In his shorter works, Johnson preferred shorter lines and to fill his work with a feeling of empathy, which possibly influenced Alfred Edward Housman's poetry.
 In London, his first imitation of Juvenal, Johnson uses the form to express his political opinion.
 It is a poem of his youth and deals with the topic in a playful and almost joyous manner.
 As Donald Greene claims, "its charm comes from youthful exuberance and violence with which the witty invective comes tumbling out" in lines like: